braxtonhall/aisia.ca/README.md

 - [ ] replace the audio in each of the camping videos
 - [ ] media session integration
 - [ ] mute and stop video when leaving the page, and resume when returning
+- [ ] rewrite noise stuff
+- [ ] handle clipping sound when audio mutes by giving it a ramp https://stackoverflow.com/questions/15118524/get-audio-from-an-html5-video

 ## song credits